How does liquid flow measurement work

-We develop and manufacture portable and fixed installation clamp-on flowmeters, which maintain high quality production standards and performance characteristics.
+We develop and manufacture portable and fixed installation clamp-on flowmeters for liquids, which maintain high quality production standards and performance characteristics.
 We believe that the measurement of flow should be quick, easy and straightforward.
 We have therefore equipped every KATflow clamp-on flowmeter with an intuitive menu, instrument Setup Wizard and the unique Audible Sensor Positioning Assistant to make our flowmeters the easiest to operate and install available.

 Katronic ultrasonic flowmeters can measure on pipes of all standard materials over a large diameter range and are suitable for process liquids from pure water to chemicals and effluents.
 The instruments measure over a range of 0.01… 25 m/s and a repeatability of 0.15 %.